• Skip to main content

 You know that uncomfortable thirst you feel when your blood sugars are high?
 Give in to it.
 This is how your body helps flush excess sugar out through your urine, and how you replenish the necessary fluid balance in your bloodstream.

-While any oral medications you take to help manage your diabetes do improve your blood sugar levels, they are not something you would take an “extra dose” off to correct an occasional high blood sugar level.
+While any oral medications you take to help manage your diabetes (like Metformin) do improve your blood sugar levels, they are not something you would take an “extra dose” off to correct an occasional high blood sugar level.

 However, if you realize that you forgot to take your dose of a daily medication, this should be part of the process of bringing your high blood sugar down.